Jacoppy/Jacoppy.github.io/_MachineLearning/GridSearchHyperTuning.md

   - MachineLearning
 ---

 Hyperparameters tuning represents a necessity while working with AI models in order to optimize the performances.
-There are different approaches to this: in this little article I am going to cover the bruteforce one, GridSearchcV.
+There are different approaches to this: in this little article I am going to cover the bruteforce one, GridSearchCV.

 # What is GridSearchCV?

-GridSearch : process of performing hyperparameter tuning in order to determine the optimal values for a given model.
+- GridSearch : process of performing hyperparameter tuning in order to determine the optimal values for a given model.
-CV : Cross-Valication
+- CV : Cross-Valication
-How does it work?
+- How does it work?
 GridSearchCV tries all the combinations of the values passed in the dictionary and evaluates the model for each combination using the Cross-Validation method.
 Hence after using this function we get accuracy/loss for every combination of hyperparameters and we can choose the one with the best performance.

 # Parameters to tune